sparkflows/sparkflows-docs/docs/rest-api-authentication/rest-api-postman-authorization-code.rst

 - Click on Request Token

-It will redirect to sparkflows login URL Page, As below.
+It will redirect to sparkflows login URL Page.

+- Fill the username and password and click on signIn

 .. figure:: ../_assets/tutorials/token/token4.PNG
    :alt: Token
    :align: center
    :width: 60%

-- Fill the username and password and click on signIn

 OAuth Approval
 --------------